M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 Who Should Look Elsewhere?

-Honestly, M1 Finance isn't right for everyone, and I'd rather be upfront about that than have you waste time on the wrong tool.
+M1 Finance isn't right for everyone, and I'd rather tell you upfront than watch you waste time on the wrong tool.

 Active traders.
-If you want real-time execution, options, technical analysis tools, or the ability to react to news instantly, M1 flat out isn't built for you.
+If you want real-time execution, options, technical analysis tools, or instant market reactions, M1 isn't built for you.
+You'll hit walls constantly.

 Tax-conscious high-net-worth investors.
 Without tax-loss harvesting, M1 leaves real money on the table for taxable accounts above $100,000.
-Betterment or Wealthfront will likely serve you better here, even with their 0.25% fee.
+Betterment or Wealthfront will likely serve you better, even with their 0.25% fee.

 Crypto-first investors.
 M1's crypto offering is a small side dish.
 Coinbase, Kraken, and similar platforms are the main course.

 People who want deep research.
-If you want Morningstar ratings, earnings calendars, SEC filings, and screeners, Fidelity runs circles around M1.
-It's not even close on research depth.
+If you need Morningstar ratings, earnings calendars, SEC filings, and screeners, Fidelity runs circles around M1 on research depth.

 M1 Finance vs. The Competition

-Here's where the comparison really earns its keep.
+Here's where the comparison gets real value.
 I've tracked three main competitors closely:

 M1 vs. Betterment (Try Betterment): Betterment wins on tax-loss harvesting and truly hands-off management.
 M1 wins on customization and zero management fees.
-Here's a rough rule of thumb: if you're earning over ~$80,000/year and investing heavily in a taxable account, Betterment's tax-loss harvesting may actually offset its 0.25% annual fee.
-Below that threshold, M1's fee advantage likely wins out.
+Here's a practical rule: if you're earning over ~$80,000/year and investing heavily in a taxable account, Betterment's tax-loss harvesting may actually offset its 0.25% annual fee.
+Below that, M1's fee advantage likely comes out ahead.

 M1 vs. Fidelity (Fidelity): Fidelity is the everything platform — research, options, retirement, mutual funds, banking.
 M1 is the elegant automation platform.
 They're not really competing head-to-head.
 Plenty of investors use both: Fidelity for research and active positions, M1 for their automated index portfolio running quietly in the background.